 We now proceed to evaluate the quality and the efficiency of our mapping algorithm.
-We initially target a mesh-like $4\times4$ CGRA architecture.
-The $4\times4$ array is the basic structure in many CGRA architectures and has been widely used to evaluate various mapping algorithms [34, 35, 26, 22, 25, 6].
-The functional units in the array can be heterogeneous or homogeneous and each of them is connected to its immediate neighbors.
-We assume each functional unit is comprehensive and is capable of handling any operation.
-Later, we evaluate the versatility of graph minor mapping approach in supporting diverse CGRA architectures such as heterogeneous functional units and various register file configurations.
-We also evaluate the scalability issue by mapping to $8\times8$ , $8\times16$ and $16\times16$ CGRAs.
+We initially target a 4×4 CGRA with 2D mesh network architecture and no shared or central register file.
+The 4×4 array is the basic structure in many CGRA architectures and has been widely used to evaluate various mapping algorithms [Park et al. 2006; Park et al. 2008; Kwok and Wilton 2005; Hatanaka and Bagherzadeh 2007; Kim et al. 2011; Bansal et al. 2003].
+For our initial experiments that compare against previous approaches, we assume each functional unit is comprehensive and is capable of handling any operation including memory operations.
+Later, we evaluate the versatility of graph minor mapping approach in supporting diverse CGRA architectures, such as heterogeneous functional units and various register file configurations.
+We also evaluate the scalability issue by mapping to 4×8 , 8×8 , 8×16 and 16×16 CGRAs.